damiva/ServeMSX/README.md

 - *[IP]<:PORT>* - the address of the http server is listen to (default is **:8008**)
 - *-i* - do not log info messages (recomended to reduce log size)
 - *-t* - do not print timestamp in logs (useful for systemd service manager)
-- *-s* - skip verofying TLS sertificates (useful for tiny OS, like on routers)
+- *-s* - skip verifying TLS sertificates (useful for tiny OS, like on routers)